RobTillaart/Stopwatch_RT/README.md

 ## Future

-- with rising of faster processors in Arduino eco system, NANOS might added.
-Be aware that these short timeframes are better measured e.g. by a hardware timer.
+- with rising of faster processors in Arduino ecosystem, NANOS might added.
+Be aware that these short time frames are better measured e.g. by a hardware timer.
 - create getters and setters for the calibration constants so they can changed runtime under program control.
 Must it be float + round() or uint32_t ?
 -